Today marks the end of the 12 week ‘Form’ process at Entrepreneur First Berlin, and what an amazing & intense 3 months it’s been.

 A HOFP is a problem so big that if your hair was on fire you would use a brick to put it out, in lack of other less painful solutions.
 You’re encouraged to find that customer problem alongside what ‘brick’ they are currently using to put it out.

-If I was to join another Ef cohort I would be careful to come into the process with a set of problem areas I wanted to work on and not pre-formed business ideas.
+If I were to join another EF cohort I would be careful to come into the process with a set of problem areas I wanted to work on and not pre-formed business ideas.